openbase/bco/docs/index.md

 ```
 mkdir -p $prefix
 ```
-Create your working directory if not already exists and change into these directory.
+Create your working directory if it not already exists and change into these directory.
 ```
 mkdir -p ~/workspace/openbase/bco
 cd ~/workspace/openbase/bco